4GeeksAcademy/django-rest-hello/README.md

-# Django Starter Template (Python)
+# API Starter Template (Python & Django REST)

 django-rest boilerplate for 4Geeks Academy students (ready for deployment on heroku if needed)

 ## Features

-- Production-ready configuration for Static Files, Database Settings, Gunicorn, etc.
+- It uses the latest python.
-- Enhancements to Django's static file serving functionality via WhiteNoise.
+- Ready to deploy to heroku in just 1 minute (for free).
-- Latest Python 3.6 runtime environment.
+- 100% compatible with Cloud 9

-## How to Use
+## How to Use :question:

 To use this project, follow these steps: